Le Baiser (The Kiss), 4th Reduction

-The subject of the sculpture is linked to an episode in Dante’s Inferno, where the poet meets Paolo and Francesca, nobles of Rimini, who shared their first kiss while reading about the Arthurian love story between Lancelot and Guinevere.
-This episode has received enormous attention in the History of European Art, and has been depicted by artists such as Sandro Botticelli, Ingres, Dante Gabriel Rossetti and Auguste Doré.
+The subject of the sculpture is linked to an episode in Dante’s Inferno, where the poet meets Paolo and Francesca, two nobles of Rimini, who shared their first kiss while reading about the Arthurian love story between Lancelot and Guinevere.
+Tragically, the lovers were discovered by Francesca’s husband, who killed them.
+The pair descended to hell, damned for their illicit love.
+The story of Paolo and Francesca has received enormous attention in the History of European Art, and has been depicted by artists such as Sandro Botticelli, Ingres, Dante Gabriel Rossetti and Auguste Doré.

-The Kiss was prudishly received at the Chicago World’s Fair of 1893, where it was considered unsuitable for public display and relegated to one of the inner rooms of the exhibition.
+The marble version of The Kiss was first exhibited as an independent group in 1887 in both Paris and Brussels.
+Rodin’s depiction of the embracing lovers met with a mixed reception during his lifetime.
+It was prudishly received at the Chicago World’s Fair of 1893, where it was considered unsuitable for public display and relegated to one of the inner rooms of the exhibition.
 In Britain too, the reception of the piece was highly controversial.
-When the American collector, Edward Warren, lent in 1914 a marble version of the sculpture to the town hall of Lewes, in East Sussex, its inhabitants considered it morally unsound, first demanding to drape it and then to return the sculpture to its owner.
+When the American collector, Edward Warren, lent in 1914 a marble version of the sculpture to the town hall of Lewes, in East Sussex, its inhabitants considered it morally unsound, first demanding it be covered by a cloth and that the sculpture be returned to its owner.

-Unlike Britain and the United States, the sculpture was applauded in 1898 at the Salon de la Société National des Beaux-Arts in Paris.
-Its enthusiastic reception led the artist to sign a contract with the Barbedienne foundry, which allowed them to produce an edition of the model in four sizes between 1898 and 1917 – the year of the artist’s death.
-This example is one of the 25cm edition cast by Barbedienne during Rodin’s lifetime.
-By means of archival research, the Comité Rodin certifies that this particular example was cast by the foundry on 31 July 1914.
+Unlike Britain and the United States, the sculpture was applauded by the French public when exhibited in 1989.
+Its enthusiastic reception led the artist to sign a contract with the Barbedienne foundry, which allowed them to produce a bronze edition of the model in four sizes between 1898 and 1917 – the year of the artist’s death.
+This example is one of the 25cm edition cast by Barbedienne during Rodin’s lifetime, in May 1914.

 With its illustrious literary background, artistic flair and controversial reception history, the Kiss is one of Rodin’s most fascinating works and is one of the world’s most recognizable sculptures.